eBooks, Guides, & Reports • 35 MIN READ

 Network surveillance software

-Used to vigilantly oversee network activities, ensuring that all data transmissions and activities adhere to security policies and track any suspicious or unauthorized activities.
+Used to vigilantly oversee network activities, ensuring that all data transmissions and activities comply with security policies and track any suspicious or unauthorized activities.

 Used to check for unwanted or unauthorized changes to the configuration of a device.
 Changes to ACLs or Firewall rules can seriously affect the way a network operates - and can even render a network unusable.